imagetyperz-api/API-docs/README.md

 ### hCaptcha
 Similar to capy and reCAPTCHA in solving, it requires a pageurl and sitekey in order for it to be solved.
 It's also the newest one.

+### FunCaptcha

+Similar to capy

 ### Tiktok

 Captcha from tiktok website is a bit different than the others, but still similar in some regards.
 Usually it's asking the user to pick certain objects that are alike, from a handful of objects, which look or don't look similar.

+### Task (your custom bot)

+The task is a totally different concept compared to the other types of captcha.
+With the other captcha types above, we are instructing our workers to solve that particular captcha and we get a captcha solution back.
+The task is different.
+You create a template (bot) [here](https://imagetyperz.net) which will contain actions, step by step.
+Those actions will be executed on the worker computer.
+If there is a captcha on the page, you can instruct the worker to solve the captcha, and manually click a button, by using the description field of the template.
+You will get back the cookies, localStorage, fingerprint and screenshot of the worker's browser.
+This will make it possible for you to restore the session of the worker, i.e automatically logged into an account.
+Isn't that nice ? :)

 Endpoints :sparkles: